arenaxr/arena-docs/content/3d-content/gltf-files.md

 # GLTF Files

-##### Getting models from Sketchfab
+Here are some notes to help you convert GLTF models used in the ARENA.

+## Sketchfab
-Sketchfab GLTF models don't always come in convenient single .glb files.
+[Sketchfab](https://sketchfab.com/3d-models) GLTF models don't always come in convenient single .glb files.
 Sometimes they consist of a main .gltf file that refers to several textures and other files in a textures/ folder and .glb file.
 And to make matters worse, the default name is scene.gltf.
 But if you put everything from the download into a folder of it's own, you can keep it separate from other scene.gltf files, and they will find the right files through relative paths.
 For example
 ```shell
 ls /var/www/html/models/nara
 scene.bin  scene.gltf  textures
 ```

-##### Animated GLTF models
-(See below for syntax for playing animations) Models with .gltf extension are text files that can be edited.
-If you search for 'animation' then search for 'name' you can see the names of animations available to use as arguments.
+## SketchUp
+Getting from [SketchUp](https://www.sketchup.com/) to GLTF is a bit of an adventure:
+- The online converters don’t generate valid GLTFs.
+- The SketchUp GLTF export plugin was written for SketchUp 2016 and seems to hang SketchUp 2020 — these models were created in SketchUp 2017, so the 2016 version refuses to open them.
+- What worked was installing Adobe Dimension, opening the SketchUp file there, and exporting it.

+Dimension doesn’t seem to edit these models well, so if you want to patch up some textures, it's recommended to do that in SketchUp first, then saving a copy, using Dimension to convert to GLTF.

+## GLTF Viewer
+Drag-and-drop preview tool for glTF 2.0 3D models: [https://gltf-viewer.donmccurdy.com/](https://gltf-viewer.donmccurdy.com/).

-### 3D models
+## ARENA 3D models

-Here are some ready-to-use models `on the andrew.andrew.cmu.edu` server, accessible with the `models/modelname.glb` path:
+Here are some ready-to-use models on the `andrew.andrew.cmu.edu` server, accessible with the `models/modelname.glb` path:

 |------------------------------:|-------------------------:|-----------------------------:|----------------------------:|---------------:|
 |2CylinderEngine.glb            |Cameras.gltf              |MultiUVTest.glb               |TriangleWithoutIndices.gltf  |hat2.glb|